NVIDIA/bionemo-framework/sub-packages/bionemo-size-aware-batching/README.md

 **Returns**:

-  Tuple[torch.Tensor, torch.Tensor]: A tuple containing bucket boundaries in ascending order and the number of elements in each bucket.
+  A named tuple containing bucket boundaries in ascending order and the number of elements in each bucket.

   ---------